Finnish technical writers are great – TCEurope Colloquium 2017

 Finnish Technical Communications Society joined forces with TCEurope to organise the event that took place on April 7th, 2017.
 Most of the audience were technical communicators from Finland, though some of the speakers joined all the way from the Netherlands and Poland (us!)

 The event took place at the Service and Activity Centre for the Visually Impaired (Näkövammaisten liittory) in Helsinki.
 The 120-seat room was full.
 Spirits were high.
-Food was great.
+The food was great.

 Speakers at TCEurope Colloquium 2017 focused on presenting use cases, and mostly successful ones.
 Although we all know we learn better from mistakes, it is nice to hear about successes.
 Among the speakers we had: